Cannabis Licensing

 Department Budget Overview

-The Proposed Budget recommends status quo staffing of 2.0 full-time equivalent (FTE) including changes for negotiated salary and benefit increases.
-Appropriations total $ $813,321, funded by revenues of $303,000 and a General Fund contribution of $510,321.
+The Adopted Budget included a status quo staffing of 2.0 full-time equivalent (FTE) positions, including negotiated salary and benefit increases.
+Appropriations totaled $863,321, funded by revenues of $303,000, a General Fund Contribution of $510,321 and use of Other Fund Contributions of $50,000.

-The Budget includes a decrease in total revenues of $50,000 due to a $150,000 decrease in civil penalties offset by a $100,000 increase from licensing.
+The budget decreased expenses by $38,680 from reduced illegal activity and Sheriff’s Office staffing changes, which reduced Sheriff staffing for enforcement activities.
+The budget decreased revenues by $50,000 due to a $150,000 decrease in civil penalties offset by a $100,000 increase from licensing.
 Ordinance changes in 2024-25 resulted in a new licensing fee structure, which is presented in the Unified Fee Schedule.
-Total expenditures decreased by $40,618 from reduced illegal activity and Sheriff’s Office staffing changes, which reduced Sheriff staffing for enforcement activities.

 Emerging Issues